Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Aerospace

-The image below shows a large vacuum chamber designed for testing aerospace parts and products.
-It measures 7 meters in height and 12 meters in length, with a temperature range from -180°C to 100°C.
+The image below shows a large aerospace-grade vacuum chamber developed specifically for testing high-integrity flight hardware and sensitive components.
+Measuring 7 meters in height and 12 meters in length, it enables thermal-vacuum cycling from -180°C to 100°C—mimicking the dynamic range of space environments.

 Food and Beverage